 Each week start your planning with the Weekly Goals page.
 Start by listing your top priorities at the top of the page.
 These are the things you really have to get done this week.

 Look back on your previous week and see what you accomplished and what was left over.
 If you didn’t get to something, go ahead and move it to this week’s list.

 Think about the good things that happened last week.
 Did you have any big ah-ha moments?
 How about any hiccups or mistakes?
 What can you learn from last week to help you be more effective/productive/happier/etc. this week?
 I typically try to jot down at least 2-3 of these things in the “Reflect + Celebrate” section of the page.
 If you need more space, that is one great use for the Inspiration page (directly opposite the Weekly Goals page).

-Now flip to the start of your notebook.
+Now flip to the start of your planner.
 Are you living and acting in harmony with your Yearly Theme?
 Is there something you can do this week to move forward on your Yearly Goals?
 This is also a great time to add an achievement on the Accomplishment Page.
-Make sure you are moving forward on the things you established as really important for your year.
+Make sure you are moving forward on the things that you established as really important for your year.

 Do the same thing with your Monthly Goals and 30 Day Challenge.
 Have you been consistent in making progress?
 It is okay if you haven’t, but make note of your progress and process.

 If it’s the start of a month, this is a good time to take a step back and think about the month ahead.
 That is when I work on populating my Monthly Goals.